 Chocolate-Covered Strawberry 'Carrots'

 Select berries that are small and nicely shaped, tapering to a point.
-Wash and pat the berries dry.
+Wash and pat the berries completely dry.

-Once melted, set the double boiler on top of a bowl of hot water on a heat-safe surface.
+Once tempered, set the double boiler on top of a bowl of hot water on a heat-safe surface.
 Stir in orange powder food colour a little bit at a time until you achieve the desired colour intensity.

 Insert a small kebab stick into the top of a berry to give you something to hold onto.
 Lift the leaves of the berry upwards and hold them out of the way.
 Use another stick to apply some melted chocolate up close to the leaves where it would be difficult to dip.
 [See video below for visual.]